ninabarzh/ipa/content/en/docs/take-back-power/how.md

 ## A word on this section

 You don’t need to prove everything, all at once.
-You just need to start creating a record—quietly, calmly, and in a way that helps *you*.
+You just need to start creating a record, quietly, calmly, and in a way that helps *you*.

 Next up: [Technical countermeasures →](/docs/take-back-power/counter) or return to [Mapping impacts to responses →](/docs/take-back-power/mapping)